aschluter/ClinPrior/README.md

 ## Score propagation

-Propagation of the phenotypic score in the physical and functional multilayer network.
+Propagation of the phenotypic score in the physical and functional interactomes.

 ``` r
 ClinPriorScore<-MatrixPropagation(Y,alpha=0.2)